elane-zhao/card-app/README.md

 Make sure you have Node version v14.16.1 and the Angular CLI version 11.2.11 installed.

-Run `ng serve` for a dev server.
+Run `npm i` and `ng serve`.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Running Unit Tests